Effectiveness in Preventing Pregnancy

 You do not need a prescription or personal identification to buy the sponge with spermicide.
 The sponge is available over the counter at pharmacies, clinics, and some grocery stores.

-Advantages of the patch
+Advantages of the sponge

 - The sponge is safe, simple to use, and available without a prescription.